Locke/pygments-dafny/README.md

 ## About

-This repository contains a Dafny lexer for pygments.
-It's intention is to be used with [minted](https://github.com/gpoore/minted).
+This repository contains a [Dafny](https://github.com/dafny-lang/dafny) lexer for [Pygments](https://github.com/pygments/pygments).
+It's motivation is to be used with [minted](https://github.com/gpoore/minted) for simple programs.

 ## Requirements